CaoRuiming/bpr-wordpress/wp-content/plugins/powerpress/readme.txt

 = Fan of PowerPress and want to show your support? = If you are a fan of PowerPress, we would greatly appreciate it if you could take a moment and [leave us a review on WordPress.org](https://wordpress.org/support/plugin/powerpress/reviews/?rate=5#new-post).
 Your support is greatly appreciated!

+= 8.3.8 =
+* Released 10/08/2020
+* Fixed a security vulnerability concerning image uploads
+* Small bugfix so that welcome tab of settings page shows the correct feed info

 = 8.3.7 =
 * Released 08/31/2020